 - Positive self-evaluation — maintaining self-confidence or self-worth, avoiding feelings of failure and guilt

-C. Subjective organisation goals
+C. Subjective organization goals

 - Transcendence — experiencing peak states of functioning, avoiding feelings of ordinariness